braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 By default, frequency capping is toggled on when new campaigns are created.
 From here, you can choose the following:

-- Which messaging channel you would like to cap: push, email, SMS, webhook, or any of those four.
+- Which messaging channel you would like to cap: push, email, SMS, webhook, frequency capping, or any of those five.
 - How many times each user should receive a campaign or Canvas component sends from a channel within a certain time frame.
 - How many times each user should receive a campaign or Canvas component sends by [tag](#frequency-capping-by-tag) within a certain time frame.